Proven-Paradox/shaper-system/Handbook.md

 * Remove the target's current [Ward](#ward).
 Description: You strip a foe of their advantages.
 This could be countering an opponent's enchantments, hacking into an opponent's systems to hinder performance, disrupting your foe's concentration, or other such measures to undermine advantages.

+#### Psychic Lance
+Spell
+Action: Major
+Prerequisites: None
+Range: Medium
+Targets: 1 Enemy
+Cost: 4 MP
+Effect: This Spell damages MP instead of HP.
+Description: You assault a foe's mind.
+This can represent invoking a spell to cause fear, psychically draining the target, firing a brain scrambling beam, or something similar.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 6 to increase its damage multiplier by 1.
+When used this way, this Ability counts as a Tier 2 Ability.

 #### Quick Strike
 Attack
 Action: Minor